-- SCD is the most common inherited blood disorder and estimated to affect approximately 100,000 individuals in the United States. - The National Academies of Sciences, Engineering, and Medicine, the U.S Department of Health and Human Services, and the Centers for Medicare & Medicaid Services (CMS) all support improving acute pain management for patients with SCD. - From 1999 to 2020, pain accounted for three-fourths of the estimated 222,612 annual ED visits by patients with SCD, which represents a 13% increase from the 197,333 visits estimated for 1999 to 2007. - Approximately 80% of patients with SCD report avoiding the healthcare system and live with chronic pain that is undermanaged.
-When they do seek emergency care due to an acute severe pain crisis, patients have been shown to wait an average of 90 minutes before analgesics are given. - Seventy percent (14/20) of patients and caregivers affected by SCD indicated that pain management for acute severe pain episodes was the most meaningful and patientcentered measure concept. - The mean measure score was 18.2 minutes, indicating that, on average, patients with SCD and VOE waited 18.2 minutes longer for pain medication than those with renal colic.
+- SCD is the most common inherited blood disorder and estimated to affect approximately 100,000 individuals in the United States.1 - The National Academies of Sciences, Engineering, and Medicine,2 the U.S Department of Health and Human Services,^{3,4} and the Centers for Medicare & Medicaid Services (CMS)^{5,6} all support improving acute pain management for patients with SCD. - From 1999 to 2020, pain accounted for three-fourths of the estimated 222,612 annual ED visits by patients with SCD, which represents a 13% increase from the 197,333 visits estimated for 1999 to 2007.7 - Approximately 60% of patients with SCD surveyed reported avoiding care in the ED due to a previous negative experience.8 When they do seek emergency care due to an acute severe pain crisis, patients have been shown to wait an average of 90 minutes before analgesics are given.9 - Seventy percent (14/20) of patients and caregivers affected by SCD indicated that pain management for acute severe pain episodes was the most meaningful and patientcentered measure concept. - The mean measure score was 18.2 minutes, indicating that, on average, patients with SCD and VOE waited 18.2 minutes longer for pain medication than those with renal colic.
 Scores ranged from -13.0 to 73.0 minutes, with a median of 15.3 minutes.
 These findings demonstrate a clear opportunity to improve equitable pain management for patients with SCD.
-The measure is supported by the ASH 2020 Guidelines for SCD Management of Acute and Chronic Pain and the National Heart, Lung and Blood Institute: Evidence-Based Management of SCD Expert Panel Report, published in 2014.
-Both guidelines recommend rapid initiation of treatment with analgesia, with the ASH guideline additionally specifying rapid treatment to be within one hour (60 minutes) of ED arrival.
+The measure is supported by the ASH 2020 Guidelines for SCD Management of Acute and Chronic Pain10 and the National Heart, Lung and Blood Institute: Evidence-Based Management of SCD Expert Panel Report, published in 2014.11 Both guidelines recommend rapid initiation of treatment with analgesia, with the ASH guideline additionally specifying rapid treatment to be within one hour (60 minutes) of ED arrival.

-Reducing the administration time of pain medication for patients who present to the ED with a diagnosis of SCD with VOE improves several patient outcomes, including improved patient experience and patient-centered care, and access to guideline-recommended treatments.
-Admission rates and hospital length of stays may also be reduced.14-16
+Reducing the administration time of pain medication for patients who present to the ED with a diagnosis of SCD with VOE improves several patient outcomes, including improved patient experience and patient-centered care,12 admission rates13 and hospital length of stays may also be reduced.13-15